 During the Battle of Lexington, Sept.
 18-20, 1861, the Anderson House changed hands three times on the first day of the battle.
 After the Southerners forced the Union defenders out of the house, the Federals staged a desperate and bloody countercharge and retook it, only to be repulsed once more by the Southerners a short time later.
 During their brief reoccupation of the house, the Union troops murdered three Southern prisoners at the base of the grand staircase in the main hall.
 A bullet hole remains in one of the staircase risers.
 The battle caused extensive damage to both the interior and exterior of the house.
 This damage from rifle and cannon shots is particularly visible on the east side of the house and in several interior rooms.
 A stray cannonball careened through the attic of the house before ricocheting through the attic floor into the second floor hallway below, where the hole in the ceiling remains to this day.

 After posting a bond, Oliver Anderson was paroled and banished from Missouri.
 After the war, he returned to Kentucky and lived with his wife until her death in 1867.
-Six years later, Anderson died at the home of his son-in-law, Henry Gratz, in Lexington, Ky.
+Six years later, Anderson died at the home of his son-in-law, Henry Gratz, in Lexington, Kentucky.
 The Anderson House was purchased after the war by Tilton Davis, who lived in and preserved the home for 50 years.
 Several of the upstairs rooms are furnished with original pieces of the Davis furniture.
-In 1958, the house and portions of the nearby battlefield were donated to the state park system and are now operated by the Missouri Department of Natural Resources as part of the Battle of Lexington State Historic Site.
+In 1958, the house and portions of the nearby battlefield were donated to the state park system and are now operated by the Missouri Department of Natural Resources as part of Battle of Lexington State Historic Site.